kubernetes-sigs/apiserver-builder-alpha/docs/concepts/aggregation.md

 ### RBAC

 Kubernetes enables RBAC (**R**esource **B**ased **A**ccess **C**ontrol) by
 default.
-Aggregated API servers commonly need serveral RBAC roles assinged to them in order to function properly.
+Aggregated API servers commonly need several RBAC roles assinged to them in order to function properly.
 See the [RBAC section](./auth.md#rbac) for more details.